the-teachingRSE-project/competencies/competencies.md

 With her new responsibilities comes a shift in the importance of various aspects of her work.
 Having this position in an inter-organisational project places far more emphasis on communication and organisation skills.
 She is spending time teaching people (\faicon{"F51C} TEACH skill) to onboard them into the project.
-There is a lot of interaction with different stakeholders in the project like funders and user groups (USERS skill).
+There is a lot of interaction with different stakeholders in the project like funders and user groups (\faicon{"F086} USERS skill).
 To oversee the project, she uses an amalgam of both agile and traditional project-management concepts and methods which she acquires on-the-job (\faicon{"F46D} PM skills).
 Her work so far has already been heavy on (\faicon{"F500} TEAM) skills, but now also the leadership aspect comes into play.

 #### RSE-focused Principal Investigator

-The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the title of a "Certified Research Software Professional" (CRSP) from an institutionalised centre of RSE education.
+The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the title of a "Certified Research Software Professional" (CR\faicon{"F1EA} SP) from an institutionalised centre of RSE education.
 The certificate confirms her track record of valuable software contributions and of teaching and mentoring people,